Impact of Federal Budget Sequestration on Sponsored Projects

 The federal budget sequestration process was included in the Budget Control Act of 2011, which increased the debt limit, cut $1 trillion in discretionary appropriations through lower annual spending caps over nine years, and directed a committee to identify an additional $1.2 trillion in cuts to federal programs over fiscal years 2013–2021.
 This committee failed to reach an agreement, triggering sequestration to carry out the additional $1.2 trillion in cuts.
 The budget sequestration, set to begin in January 2013, was delayed until March 1, 2013 by Congressional passage of the American Taxpayer Relief Act of 2012.

 Guidance issued by federal agencies related to the potential impact of sequestration on grants and contracts is linked below.
-If you have any questions regarding specific awards, please contact your SPO Research Analyst.
+If you have any questions regarding specific awards, please contact your SPO Contract and Grant Officer.

 The National Institutes of Health published NIH Operation Plan in the Event of a Sequestration (NOT-OD-13-043) on February 21, 2013.
 This notice states the following.